University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences: History

 In 2010 UT-Health Science Center was rebranded as UTHealth.
-Both of GSBS' parent organizations, UT-MD Anderson Cancer Center and The UTHealth received unconditional recommendations for accreditation from the Southern Association of Colleges and Schools (SACS).
+Both of GSBS' parent organizations, MD Anderson Cancer Center and UTHealth received unconditional recommendations for accreditation from the Southern Association of Colleges and Schools (SACS).
 Numerous GSBS doctoral programs ranked among the best in the nation in the National Research Council assessment announced in September 2010.
-In the following year, George M. Stancel, Ph.D., Dean, was appointed to the position of executive vice president for academic affairs and research for UTHealth, and a decanal search was begun.
+In the following year, George M. Stancel, Ph.D., dean, was appointed to the position of executive vice president for academic affairs and research for UTHealth, and a decanal search was begun.